jjn1056/Patterns-UndefObject/README.md

       $primary = "Unknown Number";
     }

-Of course, to be truly safe, you'll need to write defense code all the way down the chain should the relationships not be required ones.
+Of course, to be truly safe, you'll need to write defensive code all the way down the chain should the relationships not be required ones.

 I believe this kind of boilerplate defensive code is time consuming and distracting to the reader.
 Its verbosity draws one's attention away from the prime purpose of the code.
 Additionally, it feels like a bit of a code smell for good object oriented design.
-[Patterns::UndefObject](http://search.cpan.org/perldoc?Patterns::UndefObject) offers one possible approach to this issue.
-This class defined a factor method ["maybe"](#maybe) which accepts one argument and returns that argument if it is defined.
-Otherwise, it returns an instance of [Patterns::UndefObject](http://search.cpan.org/perldoc?Patterns::UndefObject), which defines `AUTOLOAD` such that no matter what method is called, it always returns itself.
-This allows you to call any arbitrary length of method chains of that initial object without causing an exception to stop you code.
+[Patterns::UndefObject](http://search.cpan.org/perldoc?Patterns::UndefObject) offers one possible approach to addressing this issue.
+This class defined a factory method called ["maybe"](#maybe) which accepts one argument and returns that argument if it is defined.
+Otherwise, it returns an instance of [Patterns::UndefObject](http://search.cpan.org/perldoc?Patterns::UndefObject), which defines
+`AUTOLOAD` such that no matter what method is called, it always returns itself.
+This allows you to call any arbitrary length of method chains of that initial object without causing an exception to stop your code.

 This object overloads boolean context such that when evaluated as a bool, it always returns false.
 If you try to evaluate it in any other way, you will